MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-labeling-and-protection.md

 ## User-defined permissions

 If a file has a label applied and that label applied user-defined protection, the protection is applied to the file.
 In this case, the SDK can not resolve the protection to an RMS template.
-If a user tries to apply a new label to the file now, SDK treats the action similar to above and won't apply the new label to the file.
+If a user tries to apply a new label to the file now, the SDK treats the action similar to above and won't apply the new label to the file.